 Not necessarily.
 Price and quality are not perfectly correlated in customs brokerage.
 Some expensive brokers are expensive because of overhead, not expertise.
 Some lower-cost brokers have streamlined their operations to deliver better service at a better price.
 What matters is compliance accuracy, PGA expertise, response time, and transparency — not the sticker price.

-How does Greenwich Mercantile keep pricing at $100?
+How does Greenwich Mercantile keep pricing competitive?

 Greenwich Mercantile operates with modern technology infrastructure and lean operations that eliminate the overhead baked into traditional brokerage pricing.
 We do not maintain legacy ACE systems, large back-office staffing, or regional office networks.
-This allows us to offer expert-level brokerage at a price that reflects the actual cost of the work, not the cost of an outdated business model.
+This allows us to offer expert-level brokerage support at a price that reflects the actual cost of the work, not the cost of an outdated business model.

 This guide reflects U.S. customs brokerage pricing as of April 2026.
 Fees, surcharges, and government charges are subject to change.
-Importers should request current, all-in pricing from any broker they are evaluating and consult a licensed customs broker for guidance specific to their products and trade lanes.
+Importers should request current, all-in pricing from any broker they are evaluating and consult a customs broker for guidance specific to their products and trade lanes.